 Segerstrom Hall seats nearly 3,000 people.
 It is an opera-house style venue with proscenium arch and 8,500 square-foot stage that welcomes the greatest dance companies in the world, Broadway’s top shows, operas and many other styles and genres of music and theater.

-Segerstrom Hall faces the Center’s 46,000 square-foot Arts Plaza with Richard Serra’s imposing “Connector” sculpture and Henry Moore’s “Reclining Figure.”
-The plaza hosts many free community events each, including Strides for Life and Walk for the Cure.
+Segerstrom Hall faces the Center’s 46,000 square-foot Julianne and George Argyros Arts Plaza, with Richard Serra’s imposing “Connector” sculpture and Henry Moore’s “Reclining Figure.”
+The Plaza hosts many free community events each, including Strides for Life and Walk for the Cure.
 The Center presents its own free Movie Mondays series on the plaza each summer, attracting thousands of picnickers and families to screenings of classic movie musicals.
 Many live performances are showcased each year on the plaza as well, including dance events by such noted companies as Merce Cunningham Dance Company, Project Bandaloop, Trey McIntyre Project, Chris Botti, Ozomatli, Teatro ZinZanni and others.

-Founders Hall is a versatile black box-style space suitable for many purposes and occasions, with a 65-foot-wide room and a 26-foot-wide raised stage.
+The Judy Morr Theater is a versatile black box-style space suitable for many purposes and occasions, with a 65-foot-wide room and a 26-foot-wide raised stage.
+The theater is named for the Center's former executive vice president who was instrumental in bringing critical arts programming and arts education to the Center.
 Multiple staging and seating configurations are available for performance, rehearsals, cocktail events, meetings, seminars and special events.
-Founders Hall has a repertory-style lighting system and in-house sound system.
+The theater has a repertory-style lighting system and in-house sound system.

-For day-of events, Founders Hall has its own private box office in the lobby open one hour prior to performances for event ticket purchases and will call.
+For day-of events, the Judy Morr Theater has its own private box office in the lobby open one hour prior to performances for event ticket purchases and will call.
 Founders hall seats up to 250 people.